‘There’s no news like Florida news’

-Lightning strike near a suburban homes.
+Lightning strike near suburban homes.
 (NOAA)

 Before scientific records were kept, ancient humans experienced lightning.
 Seems it had all kinds of weird effects through the ages.
 Still does today, but in very different ways.
 And no, we have not harnessed it.
 And, there may be other issues.
 Here’s why.

-By Carter Crabtree
+By Carter C. Crabtree

 Let’s talk about good old-fashioned lightning.
 The kind that jumps right out of the sky when you’re not looking.